Increase Text Size smaller text tool iconmedium text tool iconlarger text tool icon

 What is Upgraded Equipment and How Does One Purchase it with Medicare?

-It is possible that an upgrade is medically necessary and if so, Medicare will pay for its portion of the upgrade cost.
-One’s prescription must state specifically the medical reason for why an upgrade is necessary.
-For example, the individual does not have the physical strength or balance required to lift a standard walker and therefore one with wheels is required.
+It is possible that an upgrade is medically necessary, and if so, Medicare will pay for its part of the upgrade cost.
+One’s prescription must state specifically the medical reason why an upgrade is necessary.
+For example, the individual does not have the physical strength or balance required to lift a standard walker, and therefore, one with wheels is required.